UKPLab/EMNLP2023_jiu_jitsu_argumentation_for_rebuttals/README.md

-# Exploring Jiu-Jitsu Argumentation for Writing Peer-Review Rebuttals
+# Exploring Jiu-Jitsu Argumentation for Writing Peer-Review Rebuttals 🥋
-This repo includes codes that we used for the experiments in our EMNLP 2023 paper (main):
+This repo includes codes that we used for the experiments in our EMNLP 2023 paper (main Conference)

 ```
 Contact person: Sukannya Purkayastha